 Identify students for nomination to nationally and internationally competitive fellowships and scholarships.
 These students are outstanding in intellectual ability, leadership, commitment and potential to “make a difference.”
 We request that you nominate a student using our nomination form or simply email the information to email@example.com.

 The fellowship and scholarship application process is intensive.
 Only with faculty mentorship of qualified candidates can a competitive application be submitted.
 To do this, faculty members are needed to work with students, one-on-one, to review proposals and offer constructive support and guidance.

 Faculty committees assess and give feedback on student applications for fellowships and scholarships that require institutional nominations.
 The following awards convene faculty committees: Boren Awards, Goldwater Scholarship, Fulbright Student Grant, Marshall Scholarship, Mitchell Scholarship, Rhodes Scholarship, Schwarzman Scholarship, Truman Scholarship and the Udall Scholarship.
 Additional faculty members are always needed and welcomed to serve on these university-wide selection committees.

 Prepare students in mock-interviews when they are selected as national finalists.
 We are particularly interested to identify faculty who have won nationally competitive fellowships and scholarships.
 If you have competed for these awards, your insights will provide valuable information for our UB candidates.

-At the very minimum, as you encounter outstanding students in your classes, labs and research programs, please refer them to Elizabeth to discuss and identify fellowships and scholarships aligned with their strengths and future plans.
-She will provide guidance and support through the application process.
+At the very minimum, as you encounter outstanding students in your classes, labs and research programs, please refer them to the Office of Fellowships and Scholarships to discuss and identify fellowships and scholarships aligned with their strengths and future plans.
+The advisors will provide guidance and support through the application process.